laobubu/lite-dev/README.md

 3. Compose your scss files.
 4. Run `lite-dev`, and your scss files will be compiled and watched.

+Notice: sass/scss files under subdirectories will be ignored.

 ### TypeScript

 First of all, if you don't have a TypeScript compiler, install one with `npm install -g typescript`

-0. (Optional) Create your `tsconfig.json` file.
+1. Create your `tsconfig.json` file, or just ...
   1. Create a source directory named as `typescript` or `ts`.
   2. Create a destination directory named as `javascript`, `js` or `script`.
+  3. lite-dev runs `tsc` with `--target es5` by default.
+  4. The ts files under subdirectories will be ignored.
-3. Compose your TypeScript files.
+2. Compose your TypeScript files.
-4. Run `lite-dev`, and your TypeScript files will be compiled and watched.
+3. Run `lite-dev`, and your TypeScript files will be compiled and watched.

-Notice: ts files under subdirectories will be ignored unless you have your own `tsconfig.json`